Rosh-Made/rosh-made/blog/software-testing.md

 ~ How to get into the field?

+~ Software Testing market in NZ

 ~ How to have a smoother career switch?

 ~ What my journey was like?

 ~ and What it's like working as a software tester?

-keep an eye on here for some important pointers and tips.
+keep an eye on here for some career guides, important pointers, and tips.